Bachelor of Design (Interior Design)

 Applicants are required to hold, at minimum, one of the following to be considered eligible for admission:

-- a recognised Tertiary Preparation Certificate;
+- a recognised Tertiary Preparation Certificate OR

 - the completion of at least one year full-time or equivalent in a degree course at a higher education institution.